–Guest Article Courtesy of Author, Abby Telleria. Published by Melissa Data. Reposted 2019

 According to a survey conducted by Target Marketing Magazine, direct mail is the one channel that delivered the strongest ROI for customer acquisition for B2C marketers, and scored the highest for customer contact and retention.

 In fact, J.C.
 Penney recently announced it would bring back its print catalog after being dormant for five years.
-According to a recent article on NPR, a spokesperson for the retail giant says the catalog is making a comeback because of its popularity with customers, and its ability to drive traffic to its online site and its stores.
+According to an article on NPR, a spokesperson for the retail giant says the catalog is making a comeback because of its popularity with customers, and its ability to drive traffic to its online site and its stores.

 So why not add direct mail to your online engagement strategy?
 With email inboxes full, and traditional mail volumes down, you have an even greater chance of getting your message noticed by your prospects and customers.

-According to a report from the Direct Marketing Association (DMA), response rates for direct mail to an existing customer average 3.4 percent, stating that while direct mail costs are higher, the cost per lead and cost per sale across direct mail, email, and paid search are about equal.
+According to a report from the Direct Marketing Association (DMA), response rates for direct mail to an existing customer average 3.4 percent, stating that while costs are higher, the cost per lead and cost per sale across direct mail, email, and paid search are about equal.

 Simply put—people still genuinely like to receive and read mail.